byronka/minum/docs/development_handbook.md

 New Developer Setup
 -------------------

+Development for this project was done on a Windows machine using Cygwin and on a Mac OS machine.
+It is recommended your development environment is Cygwin, Mac, or Linux.

+Some of the tests are particular about text file contents, and developers have encountered issues when cloning the project with Windows Git, which may load text files with CRLF (carriage-return-line-feed) line endings.
+The tests have succeeded on Mac, Windows, and Linux machines.

 Here's the general series of steps for a new developer:

 1. Install the required JDK onto your machine if you don't already have it.
 Make sure to add the path to your